-Shares rise as trade optimism muffles impeachment noise
+World shares rise as trade optimism muffles impeachment noise

 LONDON (Reuters) - World shares erased losses on Friday, buoyed by a wave of optimism that U.S.-China trade tensions might be easing as markets largely brushed off concerns about possible impeachment moves against U.S. President Donald Trump.

 MSCI’s world equity index, which tracks shares in 47 countries, reversed earlier losses and was trading flat by 1120 GMT.
-It was still heading toward its worst weekly performance since mid-August, though.
-Europe’s STOXX 600 index fared better, adding 0.5% as London’s bourse outperformed on a weaker pound and hopes grew of progress toward resolving the trade war.
+It was still heading toward its worst weekly performance since mid-August, though Europe’s STOXX 600 index fared better, adding 0.5% as London’s bourse outperformed on a weaker pound and hopes grew of progress toward resolving the trade war.
 Wall Street futures also suggested a bright start for U.S. markets, gaining around 0.3%.

 Investors focused on a whistleblower report that said Trump abused his office in trying to solicit Ukraine’s interference in the 2020 U.S. election for his political benefit, and that the White House tried to “lock down” evidence about that conduct.